-- 4. Compute the consumer surplus of the 20 highest-utility songs, as well as the average song characteristics of those songs. - 5.
+- 2. Simulate a streaming session of 20 songs for each consumer, drawing from songs in the release window. - 3.
+Compute the consumer surplus of this session, as well as the average song characteristics - 4.
+Compute the consumer surplus of the 20 highest-utility songs, as well as the average song characteristics of those songs. - 5.
 Compare results between the two sets of songs.

 First, I compare consumer surplus generated by these streaming sessions.
-Figure 21 reports the results of this comparison:
+Figure 18 reports the results of this comparison:

-Each blue bar represent streaming sessions, and the red line represents the utility-maximizing streaming session.
+Each blue bar represent streaming sessions, and the red line represents the utilitymaximizing streaming session.
 The oracular recommender increases consumer surplus by 16.6% compared to the simulated streaming sessions.
 This difference is statistically significant at the 1% level.